kubeshop/botkube-docs/docs/usage/event-notifications.md

 ### Check notifier status

-Run **@Botkube notifier status** to check if notifications are enabled for a given communication platform.
+Run **@Botkube status notifications** to check if notifications are enabled for a given communication platform.

 ![notifier-status](assets/notifier-status.png)